Flicker fusion threshold: Non-human species

 The flicker fusion threshold also varies between species.
 A 2014 survey of the critical fusion frequency in animals found the lowest value (6.7 Hz) in the cane toad (Bufo marinus) and the highest value (400 Hz) in the black fire beetle (Melanophila acuminate).
-Estimates for different species of bird vary from 40 Hz to 140 Hz, with higher values tending to be associated with faster-moving species.
-Many mammals have a higher proportion of rods in their retina than humans do, and it is likely that they would also have higher flicker fusion thresholds.
-This has been confirmed in dogs.
+Estimates for different species of bird vary from 40 to 140 Hz, with higher values tending to be associated with faster-moving species.

 If artificial lighting is perceived as flickering by some animals, the aversive effect might be an issue for animal welfare and conservation.
 However, those animals most liable to perceive flicker tend to be diurnal species active in bright light, and thus least likely to be exposed to artificial lighting outside of captivity.
 Size and metabolic rate are two further factors associated with the variation in flicker fusion thresholds: small animals with a high metabolic rate tend to have high values.